 The Company's debt issuance costs related to a recognized debt liability are presented in the Consolidated Statements of Financial Position as a direct deduction from the carrying amount of that debt liability, consistent with the presentation of a debt discount.
-Amortization of debt issuance costs is reported as interest expense.
+Amortization of debt issuance costs is reported as interest expense and is computed using the effective interest method, which takes into consideration actual loan prepayments.